Duet3D/wiki-content/User_manual/RepRapFirmware/CAN_limitations.md

 Additional limitations in firmware 3.4 and earlier:
 * When filament monitors are configured on expansion boards, the "calibrated" values in the object model are not updated; however they can be queried using M591 as usual.
 * Input shaping is not supported on axis motors driven by expansion boards.
+* Cold extrusion prevention is not enforced on extruders driven from CAN-connected expansion boards.

 Additional limitations in firmware 3.3 and earlier:
 * The main board does not react to heater faults on expansion boards by pausing the print.